iucario/blog/src/data/blog/Debugging Go API Performance.md

 ## Optimization

 Filebeat aside.
-We did do many improvements that further boosted the performance.
+My mentor and I did do many improvements that further boosted the performance.

 - Used faster logger and only kept essential logs.
 This made me reconsider what errors and information to log in the app and the error handling.
 - Cached CEL Program.
 Because it was taking some amount of time to create the CEL environment.